First published Feb 16, 2010 and updated as photos are sent in.

 Mink Ragdoll Cat Temperament

 Many people wonder if Mink Ragdolls have the well-reputed dog-like personality of Ragdoll cats.
-Thankfully, yes they do.
-Their fur might be smoother to the touch and richer in contrast, their eyes might be a different color, but their personality is just as floppy, friendly, and docile as all Ragdoll cats.
+Thankfully, yes, they do.
+Their fur might be smoother to the touch and richer in contrast, and their eyes might be a different color.
+Still, their personality is just as floppy, friendly, and docile as all Ragdoll cats.
+This is the most important characteristic of Ragdoll cats and is undoubtedly present in Minks.

 Mink Ragdolls vs. Traditional Ragdolls

-What Mink Ragdolls and traditional Ragdolls have in common, though, is a very diverse color spectrum, as well a wide variety of patterns.
-They also share the most charming personality in the feline world – the unique combination of friendly and floppy, and their affinity for humans.
+What Mink Ragdolls and traditional Ragdolls have in common is a very diverse color spectrum and a wide variety of patterns.
+They also share the most charming personality in the feline world – the unique combination of social and floppy and their affinity for humans.

 4-5 months old to 2 years old